Jonathan Wylie is a digital learning consultant who has a passion for helping others get the best out of their technology.

 Dedicated cameras have a lot of versatility and will likely always be able to do things that a smartphone can’t.
 For instance, you can’t attach a 200mm telephoto lens to your smartphone, and even if you could, you would probably look kind of ridiculous doing it.

 A DSLR will also typically give you more creative control when it comes to exposure.
-You have absolute control over your shutter speed, aperture and ISO settings to that you can create those blurred waterfalls and beautiful bokeh backgrounds.
+You have absolute control over your shutter speed, aperture, and ISO settings so that you can create those blurred waterfalls and beautiful bokeh backgrounds.
 Smartphones can simulate a lot of these scenarios, but they are only as good as the software that they ship with.